 Ask Amazon Q for resource information

-When you ask Amazon Q about your resources, you can specify the Region that Amazon Q calls to locate your resources.
-If no Region is specified, Amazon Q uses your current console Region, or the most recent console Region if you are using a global console Region.
-If no Region is found, it defaults to calling US East (N. Virginia).
+When you ask Amazon Q about your resources, you can specify the AWS Region that Amazon Q calls to locate your resources.
+If no Region is specified in a given query, Amazon Q will use a Region previously specified in your conversation if applicable, and otherwise uses your current console Region (or the most recent console Region if you are using a global console Region).

-Amazon Q might need additional information to retrieve your resources, such as the name of a resource or a resource ARN.
+Amazon Q might need additional information to answer to your resource questions.
 When Amazon Q asks a follow up, reply with the requested details.

 Following are example questions you can ask Amazon Q about your resources: